 As Lord Tarly faces the distasteful reality of sacrificing honour to gain power, his son faces his own distasteful reality: the greyscale of Jorah Mormont.
 Oooh that would make a lovely album title.
 Anyway, the ArchMaester is busy telling Ser Jorah to either kill himself or get gone because either way he’s a dead man, while Sam screws his face up with all the pity he can summon and we all know this is going to end with Sam helping Ser Jorah.
 Whether or not he succeeds will remain to be seen.

-The Westerosi women are baying for blood, with Asha Greyjoy, Ellaria Sand and Olenna Tyrell all urging Dany to obliterate King’s Landing.
+The Westerosi women leaders are baying for blood, with Asha Greyjoy, Ellaria Sand and Olenna Tyrell all urging Dany to obliterate King’s Landing.
 It’s the men who caution patience, putting the drag in Dragonstone.
-Like his brother Jamie, Tyrion is a strategist, correctly predicting that Cersei will run on a platform of hate and exclusion and her ultimate goal will be to build a wall between Mexico and the United States, wait, wrong regime.
+Like his brother Jamie, Tyrion is a strategist, correctly predicting that Cersei will run on a platform of hate and exclusion and her ultimate goal will be to build a wall between Mexico and the United States… no wait, this is clearly the wrong regime.
 Anyway, he presents his masterplan, which involves everyone Westeros-based converging on King’s Landing while the foreign invaders bring down Casterly Rock.
 First he kills his father in the loo, now he uses eunuchs to throw down the stronghold of the Lannisters?
 Cheeky!
 Tyrion Lannister in Look At Me Now, Dad!

 Speaking of burning, a different sort of inferno is going on somewhere else in Dragonstone.
 Missandei and Grey Worm, you naughty duo, you.
 After some verbal foreplay about how the Unsullied are trained, they finally get down to playing naked twister and Grey Worm does all the giving, answering my question of two months ago.

 Hot damn it’s Hot Pie!
 Arya gets reunited with her sweet-faced baker friend but not with her etiquette as she basically plays snatch and grab with every bit of food in sight.
-As she learns that Jon Snow is King in the North, her face changes from battle hardened urchin to the hopeful little girl she was way before she moved to Kings Landing and ended up with a lifetime’s worth of therapy.
+As she learns that Jon Snow is King in the North, her face changes from battle hardened urchin to the hopeful little girl she was way before she moved to Kings Landing and ended up needing a lifetime’s worth of therapy.
 Hurriedly finishing her pie and ale, she thanks Hot Pie for the food, tells him to stay alive (death knell! your time is coming Hot Pie!) and she mounts her trusty steed.
 For a moment she’s unsure, not knowing whether to go south to King’s Landing or north for Castle Black and the half-brother she always loved.
 We are on tenterhooks.
-Cersei?
-Or Jon Snow?
-Death?
-Or life?
+Cersei or Jon?
+Death or life?
 She turns north for Castle Black, and fanfare and confetti shoot in the air because the Stark Reunion of 2017 is coming up right around the bend and it’s going to be glorious!

 Meanwhile Jon has decided to roll the dice and meet with the Dragon Queen.
-Faced with everyone else’s upset including Sansa’s, he silences them all by informing them that Dragonstone is a motherlode of dragonglass.
+Faced with everyone else’s upset reaction including Sansa’s, he silences them all by informing them that Dragonstone is a motherlode of dragonglass.
 “More importantly, we need allies,” he says matter of factly, the implication being that dragons just may help them turn the tide.
-He pacifies Sansa by handing her the North, with one stroke giving his sister what she feels she is entitled to, ever since Littlefinger wormed his way into her brain – the title of Wardeness of the North.
+He pacifies Sansa by handing her the North.
+With one stroke, he gives his sister what she feels she is entitled to ever since Littlefinger wormed his way into her brain – the title of Wardeness of the North.
 She accepts and Jon goes to the sept, to pray to the effigy of

 Boromir Eddard Stark where the oily Littlefinger clearly mistimes his approach.
 He sidles up to Jon in the sept, professing his fealty and love for Jon’s half-sister.
 Dude, no. In front of her father’s bones, the same father you betrayed?
-Littlefinger, in his own version of Look at Me Now, Dad!
-It’s a version that does not go over well.
 He gets a mailed vise at his throat for his troubles.
 What did he expect?
 A handshake?

-This episode clearly wants the cockless to prove they have metaphorical balls even if they no longer have literal ones, but the the third of tonight’s featured eunuchs fails the test.
-Unfortunately Theon is way too broken and fearful to face yet another crazy bastard even if it’s to save his sister.
+This episode clearly wants the cockless to prove they have metaphorical balls even if they no longer have literal ones, but the last third of tonight’s featured eunuch trifecta fails the test.
+Unfortunately Theon is way too broken and fearful to face yet another crazy bastard, even if it’s to save his sister.
 He jumps into the black water to escape as Euron cackles in triumph and sails away, leaving the Greyjoy ships burning in another dark and stormy night.